camundacon2019/External-Task-Client/README.md

 The module cam.py is written in Python3.
 To use the module Python 3.7 is requiered.
 This python module was used for the [tutorial](https://www.youtube.com/watch?v=XNZDEw33udU) about external task clients at Camundacon 2019.

-*Note*: This is a sample and not supported in any way.
+*Note: This module is a sample and not supported in any way.*

 ## Installing